Health Officials Issue Rabies Alert

 Helen Medlin BSN RN

-Viera, FL—The Florida Department of Health in Brevard County (DOH-Brevard) issued a rabies alert for the area of Alma Blvd and Clarence Court, Merritt Island.
-This is in response to an adopted stray cat that tested positive on 12/15/2019.
+Viera, FL—The Florida Department of Health in Brevard County (DOH-Brevard) issued a rabies alert for the area of Palm Bay 32907.
+This is in response to a stray cat that tested positive on 01/07/2020.

 All residents and visitors in Brevard County should be aware that rabies is present in the wild animal population and domestic animals are at risk if not vaccinated.
 The public is asked to maintain a heightened awareness that rabies is active in Brevard County.
 Alerts are designed to increase awareness to the public.
 Please be aware that rabies activities can also occur outside the alert area.

 This rabies alert is for 60 days.
-The center of the rabies alert is at Woody Simpson Park area in Merritt Island, and includes the following boundaries in Brevard County:
+The center of the rabies alert is at Flounder Avenue and Americana Blvd, and includes the following boundaries in Brevard County:

 Residents and visitors are advised to take the following precautions: